 Memory foam mattresses have recently come into vogue as they conform to the body shape and offer excellent spinal support.
 Memory foam allows you to sink into the bed, and adapts according to your weight and built.
 It is a great option for those looking for minimal motion transfer and back or joint pain relief.

 Memory foam may, however, not be ideal for those who sleep hot because it tends to absorb heat.
 And after continued use, the edges may start to sag.
 The mattress can also emit unpleasant off-gassing odors so it is important to air it out regularly.
+This is a great mattress to choose if you are looking for a mattress for your split king adjustable bed.

 3. Latex Mattress